Hulkug/LolTwitchSpec/README.md

 # LolTwitchSpec
-A project to automatically spectate League of Legends game of a specific list of user using twitch chat.
+Automated League of Legends spectate tool designed to follow live games of specific players.
+Includes an interactive Twitch chat voting system that allows viewers to choose which player to spectate in real time.
+Intended for streaming and community engagement purposes.